awpraxis/AWPraxis/_posts/2023-10-11-The-Top-3-Areas-of-Strength-for-Armwrestling.md

 When you hear armwrestlers talking about their Cup, they are primarily referring to wrist flexion, although a degree of finger flexion plays a supporting role due to the fact that we must actually grip our opponent’s hand while armwrestling.

+For this reason, Cupping can mean either *wrist flexion or wrist AND finger flexion* depending on the situation.

 ![wrist flexion](/images/wrist flexion.png)

 Having a strong Cup allows one to "contain" their opponent's hand, thereby placing them in a defensive position where they have less access to their strength and are forced to recruit fewer muscles in the fight.